troglobit/merecat/README.md

 merely yet another copycat, forked from the great [thttpd][] created by Jef&nbsp;Poskanzer.

 The limited feature set makes it very quick.
-URL-traffic-based throttling and virtual hosts are just about its only features.
+Virtual hosts and the URL-traffic-based throttling are just about its only features.
 This small footprint makes Merecat very suitable for small and embedded systems, even those smaller than a Raspberry Pi.